-My best friend was recently forced into an early retirement.
-While she was within a year of wanting to retire anyway, it came as a bit of shock when her job position was eliminated and she was faced with trying to occupy the hours in the day.
+My best friend was forced into an early retirement.
+While she was within a year of wanting to retire anyway, it came as a bit of a shock when her job position was eliminated, and she was faced with trying to occupy the hours in the day.

 Fortunately, she and her husband had planned for their retirement financially, so she did not need to find another job to supplement their income.
 However, not much thought had previously been given to what she would do to keep herself occupied during retirement.
 With retirement thrust upon her so unexpectedly, she felt unprepared, lost, useless and a little depressed.

 Each individual faces a unique set of circumstances that dictates how and when they will retire.
 Some people plan for early retirement, while others feel they will never be able to retire due to financial constraints or health issues.

 Here is my top list of things to do in retirement: